|Seasonally Adjusted Retail Sales Index - All Businesses|

-The value of retail sales was 13.7% lower in November 2020 than in October.
-The annual change in the value of retail sales was a decrease of 8.9%.
-Excluding Motor Trades, the value of retail sales decreased by 13.0% in the month and fell by 9.3% on an annual basis.
+The value of retail sales was 11.9% higher in April 2021 than in March 2021.
+On an annual basis the value of retail sales was 97.8% higher than April 2020.
+Excluding Motor Trades, the value of retail sales decreased by 2.9% in the month and increased by 25.7% on an annual basis.
+See Tables 1 & 2.

 Unadjusted indices are available on CSO PxStat